Ideally, the dialogue in your screenplay reveals more about the situation and especially about the person speaking than just the content of the words.

 Consider this example: Peruvian writer Mario Vargas Llosa complimented the Times Literary Supplement by saying, “I have been reading the TLS since I learned English 40 years ago.
 It is the most serious, authoritative, witty, diverse and stimulating cultural publication in all the five languages I speak.”

 Secondary intentions and where they come from

 The speaker doesn’t even have to be aware of his or her secondary intention.
 In fact, most would deny it.
-Generally they stem from insecurities created in childhood.
-More examples of these kind of messages and their secondary intentions:
+Generally, they stem from insecurities created in childhood.
+More examples of these kinds of messages and their secondary intentions: